 Volunteers help to control the overpopulation of dogs and cats in Panama by actively participating in an intensive sterilization program and community education.

 This program aims to create sustainable animal welfare in Cambodia by tackling overpopulation (spays & neuters), teaching local communities and schools about animal welfare (education), and improving the quality of veterinary care (training).

-Game Capture volunteers assist an experienced South African wildlife vet and their professional game capture team with wildlife relocations throughout the Eastern Cape.
-During this 2-week session, volunteers are involved in every aspect of the capture from planning to immobilization, then transport and release.
-Training includes providing treatments as needed, monitoring vitals, and physically transporting…
+During this wildlife veterinary program, Game Capture volunteers assist an experienced South African wildlife vet and their professional game capture team with wildlife relocations throughout the Eastern Cape.
+During this session, volunteers are involved in every aspect of the capture from planning to immobilization, then transport and release.
+Training includes providing treatments as needed, monitoring…